Stability of the Kato-Kuzumaki's properties under field extensions: Introduction

-The case $n=1$ was previously considered in \cite{Diego2018KK} and proved \textit{away from} $p$.
-The main tool required to prove Theorem \ref{thmalpha function fields} is a transfer result in the spirit of \cite[Theorem 2a]{Nagata1957NotesPaperLang}.
-In order to state it, we need the following definition: For a class $\alpha \in \KK_q(k)$ we say that the field $k$ satisfies $C_i(\alpha)$ if for every hypersurface $Z \subseteq \P^n_k$ of degree $d$ such that $d^i\leq n$ we have $\alpha \in \mathrm{N}_q(Z/k)$.
+There are two main ingredient in the proof of Theorem~\ref{thmalpha function fields}: the case $n=1$ that build upon the tools developed in \cite{Diego2018KK} and a transfer result in the spirit of \cite[Theorem 2a]{Nagata1957NotesPaperLang}.
+In order to state the transfer result, we need the following definition: For a class $\alpha \in \KK_q(k)$ we say that the field $k$ satisfies $C_i(\alpha)$ if for every hypersurface $Z \subseteq \P^n_k$ of degree $d$ such that $d^i\leq n$ we have $\alpha \in \mathrm{N}_q(Z/k)$.
 Moreover, a field $k$ is said to satisfy $C_i^q(k)$ if it satisfies $C_i(\alpha)$ for every $\alpha \in \KK_q(k)$.
-The main transfer result is the following: \begin{thmalpha}[Theorem \ref{thm constant transfer}] Let $q$ and $i$ be non-negative integers and $\alpha \in \mathrm{K}_q(k)$.
-Assume that $k$ satisfies $C_i(\alpha)$.
-Furthermore, if $k$ is of positive characteristic $p$ we also assume that $[k:k^p] \leq p^{i+1}$.
-Let $K/k$ be an extension of finite transcendence degree $j$ such that $k$ is algebraically closed in $K$.
-Then the field $K$ satisfies $C_{i+1}(\alpha|_{K})$. \end{thmalpha} This result can be used to get a similar transfer for Laurent series similarly to how \cite[Theorem~2]{Greenberg1966RationalPointsHenselian} can be deduced from \cite[Theorem~2a]{Nagata1957NotesPaperLang}, see Proposition \ref{prop constant transfer Laurent}.
+The main transfer result is the following: \begin{thmalpha}[Theorem \ref{thm constant transfer}] Let $k$ be a field of characteristic exponent $p$.
+Let $i,q \in \NN$ and $\alpha \in \KK_q(k)$.
+Assume that $k$ satisfies $C_i(\alpha)$ and $[k:k^p] \leq p^{i+1}$.
+Then, every finitely generated regular extension $K/k$ of finite transcendence degree $\delta$ satisfies $C_{i+\delta}(\alpha|_K)$. \end{thmalpha} This result can be used to get a similar transfer statement for Laurent series fields, in the same spirit to how the behaviour of the $C_i$ properties when one adds a formal variable (\cite[Theorem~2]{Greenberg1966RationalPointsHenselian}) can be deduced from its behaviour when one adds a rational variable (\cite[Theorem~2a]{Nagata1957NotesPaperLang}), see Corollary~\ref{cor constant transfer Laurent}.
 Lang and Nagata proved in \cite[Theorem 2a]{Nagata1957NotesPaperLang} that the $C_i$ property is stable under finite extensions.
-When trying to generalise this stability to the $C_i^q(k)$ property we have the additional difficulty of having the consider elements in the Milnor $\KK$-groups of finite extensions of $k$.
-When specialising to the $C_i(\alpha)$ property, we are able to prove the following stability result:
+When trying to generalise this stability to the $C_i^q(k)$ property we have the additional difficulty of having to consider elements that lie in the Milnor $\KK$-groups of finite extensions of $k$, but may not come from Milnor $\KK$-theory of $k$ itself.
+In this direction, we obtain the following result.